-Easy Chicken, Sausage and White Bean Stew make a wonderful easy comfort food meal.
+A rustic One Pot Sausage and Bean Stew with Chicken makes a wonderful easy comfort food meal.
 For making this recipe I highly recommend the 3.5-quart Essential Dutch Oven, it has a slightly rounded shape on the bottom, making it perfect for soups and stew.
-The size is great for cooking for two people.
 If you only have one Dutch Oven and only need to cook for two or three people then this needs to be in your kitchen.

 - Chicken - The recipe is made uber easy if you buy already cooked chicken from your grocery deli or hot bar.
 Use a combination of thighs and breasts for variety.

 - Sausages - Another fully cooked option is the Aidells Cajun-style sausage.
 Aidells makes a variety of flavors so you can fine-tune the stew to fit your personal taste.
 I've also used a Kielbasa that tasted great.

 - Tomatoes - Use a low sodium version of canned diced tomatoes.
 Drain and rinse lightly.
 If you use a fresh tomato they absolutely MUST be ripe and flavorful.

 - Garlic - Your option is of course freshly chopped garlic cloves, or jarred minced garlic is acceptable.

 - Fresh Thyme - If you have an herb garden that's perfect because you can just snip what you need.
 I buy a package of the fresh "poultry herb mix that also contains rosemary and sage that can be used for other dishes.

 - Chicken Broth - Just go with a canned low sodium organic chicken broth unless you have homemade on hand.